kontron/python-aardvark/README.md

 The last version with python 2.7 support is 0.7.1.

+### Monitor support

+Total Phase removed the monitor support in their binary modules in version 6.00.
+The last pyaardvark version which use the old binaries and thus still support montoring is 0.7.x.

 ## Contributing

 Contributions are always welcome.
 You may send patches directly (eg. `git